ncmoliver/pandas-challenge-1./README.md

 #### wholesale_data_analysis_starter_code.ipynb (file)

+**Run File**: File where data cleaning, calculations, and analysis happens.

 - Requires an editor that can run Pandas packages
 - Suggested editors: Jupyter Notebook / VS Code
-- Run File: This is where the data cleaning, calculations, and analysis took place.

 ## Use of Pandas In Project